jayhsu0627/Real-Time-Implementation-of-Stereo-Vision-in-Python/README.md

 ## To do
-1. Keep programming until parallel calculation and @jit works for full code.
+1. Refine the scripts until parallel calculation and @jit works for full code.
+See process performance may reach 4 fps.
 2. Write the code in C++ or CUDA C.